cloudfoundry/gorouter/README.md

 {"0295dd314aaf582f201e655cbd74ade5.cloudfoundry.me":["127.0.0.1:34567"],"03e316d6aa375d1dc1153700da5f1798.cloudfoundry.me":["127.0.0.1:34568"]}
 ```

 Because of the nature of the data present in `/varz` and `/routes`, they require http basic authentication credentials.
-These credentials can be found the BOSH manifest under the `router` job:
+These credentials can be found the BOSH manifest for cf-release under the `router` job:

 ```
 properties: